-Password protect a Microsoft Word document
+Password Protect a Microsoft Word Document

-You can password protect a Microsoft Word document quite easily, this is a great feature to keep sensitive documents completely private, such as your finances or a personal journal.
+You can password protect a Microsoft Office and Microsoft Word document quite easily, this is a great feature to keep sensitive documents completely private, such as your finances or a personal journal.
 Once the password is set, anyone trying to open the file will be required to enter a password within Word.
 If the document is brought into other applications, it will appear as gibberish.

 You may be familiar with this technique from Windows, and it’s no surprise that Mac OS X has the same ability.
 Here’s how to set a password so that any Word document will be protected from either being opened completely, or from being modified.

 - Create the Word document as usual

 - Go to ‘File’ then ‘Save’